Moving from Mac to PC?

 Q: Will your systems work for 360 degree or VR video?

-A: Premiere Pro only has basic 360 degree video editing functionality at the moment, but we have tested our systems with both the native effects as well as with 3rd paty plug-ins like Mettle.
+A: Premiere Pro only has basic 360 degree video editing functionality at the moment, but we have tested our systems with both the native effects as well as with 3rd paty plug-ins like Mettle (which was actually recently acquired by Adobe).
 In fact, since Premiere Pro does not support the stitching of 360 degree video, we have also done extensive testing for Kolor's Autopano Video Pro looking at CPU performance, GPU performance, and even how our workstations compare to the Mac Pro.
 The good news is that Autopano Video Pro utilizes hardware in a very similar manner to Premiere Pro, so the hardware choices in our workstations that are optimized for Premiere Pro are also terrific for Autopano Video Pro.

 View Related Articles: